Structural Text Segmentation of Legal Documents: Introduction

-Human written texts are often a sequence of semantically coherent segments, designed to create a smooth transition between various subtopics discussed in a single document.
-Usually, the user's information needs are satisfied by retrieving only the relevant subtopic, and retrieving the whole document is unwieldy and may result in information overload~\cite{DBLP:journals/ipm/MisraYCJ11,DBLP:conf/sigir/Wilkinson94}.
-In this context, estimating topic boundaries for more efficient information retrieval and summarizing relevant content is essential.
-To find a fitting representation that captures this topical flow in the text, a robust representation of the sections is required.
-A section in a document may consist of single or multiple paragraphs that convey a coherent message and share the same topic.
-Section boundaries often coincide with a change in topic and can segment the text into groups of connected paragraphs.
-Therefore, the optimal representation of a paragraph should map the topically closer paragraphs to nearby points in the embedding space and further apart from paragraphs with different topics.
-Despite their importance, many previous works for topical text segmentation ignore paragraphs and focus only on sentence-level granularity.
-Paragraphs, however, represent another semantically cohesive unit, are almost always available, and define a coarser structure than sentences.
-Topic boundaries generally do not appear in the middle of a paragraph; consequently, operating on paragraph level can reduce the risk of false-positive segment breaks and lower the computation cost per sentence prediction.
-Figure~\ref{fig:paragraph} shows how paragraphs group sentences and divide a text into coherent parts and how, by overlooking this valuable information, the structure in the text is lost to the model.
-Because no large labeled dataset existed, early text segmentation approaches were mainly unsupervised, using heuristics to identify whether two sentences belong to the same topic.
-Such approaches either exploit the fact that topically related words tend to appear in semantically coherent segments~\cite{10.5555/974305.974309,10.5555/972684.972687,DBLP:conf/acl/MalioutovB06,DBLP:conf/acl/Kozima93,DBLP:conf/acl/UtiyamaI01}, or focus on topical representation of text in terms of latent-topic vectors using methods, such as Latent Dirichlet Allocation~\cite{DBLP:journals/jmlr/BleiNJ03,DBLP:journals/ipm/MisraYCJ11,DBLP:conf/cikm/MisraYJC09,DBLP:conf/naacl/RiedlB12}.
-Recently, with the availability of annotated data, text segmentation has been formulated as a supervised learning problem.
-For this, existing methods utilize expensive hierarchical neural models, where the lower-level network creates sentence representations, and a secondary network structure models the dependencies between embedded sentences~\cite{DBLP:journals/corr/abs-2001-00891,DBLP:conf/naacl/KoshorekCMRB18}.
-One drawback of these models is their sentence-level granularity.
-Although this problem is partially solved by hierarchical models, where the dependency between sentences is modeled in a hierarchical structure, training such a model is computationally expensive due to varying document lengths.
-Moreover, these models fail to take advantage of pre-trained language representations, such as BERT~\cite{DBLP:conf/naacl/DevlinCLT19} and RoBERTa~\cite{DBLP:journals/corr/abs-1907-11692}, which are valuable feature generators with a low cost of fine-tuning.
+Focusing on the field of text segmentation in the context of the Natural Language Processing (NLP), we find an already large body of existing work.
+Because no large labeled dataset existed, early approaches to text segmentation were mainly unsupervised, using heuristics to identify whether two sentences belong to the same topic or not.
+Such approaches either exploit the fact that topically related words tend to appear in semantically coherent segments~\cite{10.5555/974305.974309,10.5555/972684.972687,DBLP:conf/acl/MalioutovB06,DBLP:conf/acl/Kozima93,DBLP:conf/acl/UtiyamaI01}, or focus on the representation of text in terms of latent-topic vectors using topic modeling methods, such as Latent Dirichlet Allocation~\cite{DBLP:journals/jmlr/BleiNJ03,DBLP:journals/ipm/MisraYCJ11,DBLP:conf/cikm/MisraYJC09,DBLP:conf/naacl/RiedlB12}.
+Recently, with the availability of annotated data, text segmentation has also been formulated as a supervised learning problem.
+Most methods utilize a hierarchical neural model, where the lower-level network creates sentence representations, and a secondary network models the dependencies between the embedded sentences~\cite{DBLP:journals/corr/abs-2001-00891,DBLP:conf/naacl/KoshorekCMRB18}.
+These models use sentence dependencies to predict the potential segment boundaries.
+One drawback of these approaches is their sentence-level granularity, which disregards the paragraph coherence previously mentioned.
+This problem is partially solved by hierarchical neural models, where the dependency between sentences is modeled in a hierarchical structure, to combine sentence into bigger units.
+However, training such models are, due to the different document lengths, computationally expensive.
+Moreover, these models fail to take advantage of larger pre-trained language representations, such as BERT~\cite{DBLP:conf/naacl/DevlinCLT19} and RoBERTa~\cite{DBLP:journals/corr/abs-1907-11692}, which have recently proven to be valuable feature generators with a low cost of fine-tuning, advancing the state-of-the-art in several disciplines.